Stem Cell Therapy

 Stem Cells Differentiate into Specialized Cells

-Stem cells then mature and differentiate, or change into a specific type of cells, in order to carry out the essential functions of that specialized cell type.
-In this way, they compensate for the cells that are damaged, nonfunctional, or lacking in order to supplement, restore, reconstruct or replace the damaged tissue or cells, improve organ function, and consequently reduce or eliminate disease symptoms.
+Stem cells then mature and differentiate, or change into a specific type of cells, including bone, heart, liver, intestine, nerve, and even brain cells. in order to supplement or replace that specific cell type.
+In this way, they compensate for the cells that are damaged, nonfunctional, or lacking and consequently reduce or eliminate disease symptoms.

+The Commissioner of the FDA, Scott Gottlieb, MD, has said, "One of the most promising new fields of science and medicine is the area of cell therapies and their use in regenerative medicine.
+These new technologies, most of which are in early stages of development, hold significant promise for transformative and potentially curative treatments for some of humanity’s most troubling and intractable maladies.
 The applications of stem cells in regenerative medicine are as diverse as stem cells’ ability for differentiation.
-While this healthcare technology has made the most headway in orthopedics as an alternative to invasive joint surgeries and in healing non-union bone fractures, it is also breaking ground in the rheumatology, cardiology, neurology, and immunology.
+While this healthcare technology has made the most headway in orthopedics as an alternative to invasive joint surgeries and in healing non-union bone fractures, it is also breaking ground in the rheumatology, cardiology, neurology, immunology and other areas as well.

 Conditions Benefited by Stem Cell Therapy